Tiliquarugosa/OpenDRR/README.md

 # Reconstructed_Radiograph_Tools

 Hello and welcome to my Honours project for Curtin University Bachelor of Radiation Science (Medical Imaging).
+My name is Katie Harris.

 This repository contains a set of tools for manipulating CT data to create digitally reconstructed radiographs (DRR) with Python.
 It was written in Jupyter Notebook using Anaconda Navigator to manage dependencies.